-- It is recognised by St. Peter-in-Thanet that the use of technology presents challenges and risks to children and adults both inside and outside of school.
-St. Peter-in-Thanet will empower, protect and educate the community in their use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - St. Peter-in-Thanet identifies that the breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: - content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying. - The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff. - St. Peter-in-Thanet uses a wide range of technology.
-This includes computers, laptops, tablets and other digital device and the internet.. - All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - St. Peter-in-Thanet recognises the specific risks that can be posed by mobile technology, including mobile phones and cameras.
-In accordance with KCSIE 2020 appropriate policies are in place that are shared and understood by all members of the community. - Further information reading the specific approaches relating to this can be found in our online safety policy) which can be found on our website.
+- It is recognised by The Charles Dickens School that the use of technology presents challenges and risks to children and adults both inside and outside of School.
+The Charles Dickens School will empower, protect and educate the community in their use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - The DSL has overall responsibility for online safeguarding within the Charles Dickens School but will liaise as necessary with other members of staff.

-St. Peter-in-Thanet will do all we reasonably can to limit children's exposure to online risks through our school IT systems and will ensure that appropriate filtering and monitoring systems are in place.
-At St. Peter-in-Thanet we use Netsweeper, this is part of the TalkStraight Schools Broadband package.
+- The Charles Dickens School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying. - The DSL has overall responsibility for online safeguarding within the School but will liaise as necessary with other members of staff. - The Charles Dickens School uses a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - The Charles Dickens School recognises the specific risks that can be posed by mobile technology, including mobile phones and cameras.
+In accordance with KCSIE 2020 has appropriate policies in place that are shared and understood by all members of the community. - Further information reading the specific approaches relating to this can be found in our mobile technology, social media, acceptable use and image use policies which can be found on the school website and school sharepoint - The Charles Dickens School will do all we reasonably can to limit children's exposure to online risks through our School IT systems and will ensure that appropriate filtering and monitoring systems are in place. - The filtering system used is Lightspeed through KCC and in addition we have Impero Software running on all school computers. - If learners or staff discover unsuitable sites or material, they are required to immediately close it down and report to a member of staff for further action to be taken. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL and technical staff, as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Barton Court Grammar School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - The Charles Dickens School acknowledges that whilst filtering and monitoring is an important part of School online safety responsibilities, it is only one part of our approach to online safety. - Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - o Learners internet use will be supervised by staff according to their age and ability. - Learners will be directed to use age appropriate online resources and tools by staff.